Using the Downloaded Reports

 In this guide, we'll show you how you can navigate the various options available and use pivot tables in Excel to customize the views.

-When a pivot table is selected, Excel shows the PivotTable Fields pane on the right edge of the window (highlighted above).
+When a pivot table is selected, Excel shows the Pivot Table Fields pane on the right edge of the window (highlighted above).
 This pane allows you to choose which data values you want to show across rows, columns, and as values within the cells.

-When we provide more than one value per row or column, we can collapse the value down to see the summary across that entire group of values by clicking the [-] button next to the row or column group.
+When we provide more than one value per row or column, you can collapse the value down to see the summary across that entire group of values by clicking the [-] button next to the row or column group.

 This example shows how to collapse and expand a column group, and sum up values that belong to the same month.
 You could also do the same using the year column group, which would sum up all the dates belonging to the same year.

-If, for example, we did not care about the difference between billable/non-billable in the Booked Hours report, we can remove the Billable field from the Rows box in the PivotTable Fields pane.
+If, for example, we did not care about the Date in the Booked Hours report, we can remove the Date field from the Rows box in the Pivot Table Fields pane.

+This will remove the Date breakdown in the pivot table.
 We're now left with a table that shows the total number of booked hours for each resource, per month.

-Grouping values in rows and columns
+Grouping Values in Rows and Columns

 Let's say that we wanted to report the hours booked for each resource per week.
 We'll start with the default pivot table in the Resources worksheet as a base.